Why are waiters and waitresses suing Florida restaurants?

 Is the manager allowed to take a server’s tips?

-In Florida, servers are being told that in almost every situation, no. Usually, the only example that is given on law firms’ websites as an example of when this is permitted is when a server’s table included an auto-gratuity (usually due to it being a larger party), this may be withheld/kept by management.
+In Florida, servers are being told that in almost every situation, no. Usually, the only example that is given as an example of when this is permitted is when a server’s table included an auto-gratuity (usually due to it being a larger party), this may be withheld/kept by management.
 Other than this type of situation, your servers and bartenders are often being told that in order to know if the employer/manager was legally permitted to “take” their tips, they must speak with an attorney.
 Again, this often results in unnecessary litigation or threats, rather than amicable resolution.

 How much will this type of lawsuit cost a Florida restaurant?